 Across the street in the outdoor Japanese Village Plaza, not only does the Frying Fish offer great sushi and rolls at a decent price, but an added attraction is the cool conveyor belt that moves around the perimeter of the sushi bar carrying small plates of neatly arranged sushi, rolls, and edename.
 Not too mention the good-natured sushi chefs that occasionally break out in song and dance.
 It’ s a fun atmosphere for the kids and the food is reasonably priced.

 Next door to the Frying Fish is Mikawaya, a Japanese pastry shop and ice cream parlor that also happens to be the originator of Mochi Ice Cream, a small ball of ice cream about the size of a golf ball wrapped in sweet sticky rice dough.
 They also serve gelato, but don’t miss out on the mochi.
 They offer several different flavors that you won’t find in grocery stores.

-If you want to take the kids for a short walk, take a stroll to the Little Tokyo Galleria, which sits on the corner of Alameda and Third Streets.
-The mall is home to a full size grocery store that carries only Japanese and Korean products and has a small food court and bakery near the entrance where you can order soba, udon, ready-made sushi, and fresh spongy cakes and sweet treats.
+If you want to take the kids for a short walk, take a stroll to the Little Tokyo Galleria, which sits on the corner of Alameda and Third St. The mall is home to a full size grocery store that carries only Japanese and Korean products and has a small food court and bakery near the entrance where you can order soba, udon, ready-made sushi, and fresh spongy cakes and sweet treats.

 — Rebecca Koppenhaver